mixxxdj/manual/source/chapters/microphones.rst

 Mixxx can be used with a microphone plugged into an external hardware mixer.
 This does not have the problem with latency that happens with :ref:`microphones-software-monitoring`.
-However, it is generally recommeded to use an audio interface that supports :ref:`microphones-direct-monitoring` and a :ref:`microphones-loopback-input` instead of an external mixer.
+However, it is generally recommended to use an audio interface that supports :ref:`microphones-direct-monitoring` and a :ref:`microphones-loopback-input` instead of an external mixer.
 If you are using :ref:`vinyl-control` and a microphone, you may need an external mixer.